 All things taken in consideration, we can, however, conclude that E40 was built for sonic performance, not exactly ‘to last’.
 There are no special reinforcement and no particularly durable material was used in the construction process to label them as ‘strong’, let alone anything more.
 If we’re to use numbers to describe E40’s build quality, a solid 8 out of 10 would be most appropriate.

-Verdict: Overall, Audio Technica is yet to ‘fail’ to provide quality.
-The ATH E40 is a wonderful set of in-ear monitors, and although they’re not perfect, they’re well worth the money.
+Overall, Audio Technica is yet to ‘fail’ to provide quality.
+The Audio Technica ATH-E40 is a wonderful set of in-ear monitors, and although they’re not perfect, they’re well worth the money.
 Superb sound for the cash, a decently durable construction – what’s more to like?